iriz-brandon/Irizarryfolio/README.md

 # Java Folder

    This folder contains a Java project worked on while taking the Software Development concentration part of my Computer Science degree at UTSA.
 It also includes a runnable jar file for easy testing.
+Must have java installed.

 # JavaScript Folder